Adobe Express vs Canva (2023) — Which is Better?

 • Canva gives you the option to install the program on a desktop computer; Adobe Express can only be used in a web browser or mobile device.

-• Its storage limits are considerably more generous.
+• Its storage limits on its entry-level paid plan is considerably more generous.

 • Canva provides significantly more templates than Adobe Express.

-• Canva is the much better tool for team collaboration.
+• Canva is the better tool for team collaboration.

 • Canva’s interface is fast with very little lag time when loading templates or accessing different tools; Adobe Express can be a bit sluggish at times.